General Funding Topics

 Are small organizations with small budgets (less than $250,000) required to have an audit to apply?

 Successful applicants are able to clearly articulate the outcomes they hope to achieve and exactly what infrastructure or process they have in place or will establish to measure those outcomes.
+Pallottine Foundation of Huntington will work with grantees to ensure mutually agreeable measures and methods.

 Funding Application Topics